GeoscienceAustralia/ptha/ptha_access/README.md

 national consistency in tsunami inundation modelling, while reducing the need for nearshore tsunami modellers to develop expertise in subjects such as earthquake kinematics and tsunami generation, earthquake magnitude-frequency relations, and quantification of the associated uncertainties.
+Furthermore, we have been able to extensively test the performance of our tsunami generation methods using global-scale deep ocean tsunami observations for 20 historical tsunami events.
+Most local-scale studies would not have the time or resources to undertake such testing as part of their project.

 # Obtaining detailed information on earthquake events, tsunami initial conditions, and wave time-series